madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 #### Using your platform fully

-Knowing how to leverage your platform for the easiest adoption of this workstyle is a lot simpler than it may seem at first.
+Knowing how to leverage your platform for the easiest adoption of this work style is a lot simpler than it may seem at first.

 Minor things such as having a clear and brief title and an accompanying description explaining the feature can make it much easier for the reviewer to quickly grasp the purpose of the PR.
 This can allow them to assess if they have relevant input or want to involve others and also that the feature matches the description provided.